 I guess what I’m trying to say is that this spicy basil noodles recipe is not very authentic.
 Let’s just call it “distantly inspired” by drunken noodles.
 But it tastes great, it’s healthier than takeout, and it’s pretty easy to make. 🙂

-- 2 red chili peppers, diced (more to taste)
+- 2 red chili peppers diced (plus more to taste)

-- (optional but recommended) ½ tsp. tamarind paste
+- 1/2 tsp tamarind extract (optional but recommended)

-- neutral cooking oil, about 1 tb.
-(I used grapeseed oil)
+- 1 tbsp vegetable oil (I used grapeseed oil)

-- 1 c. loosely packed Thai basil leaves (see notes for substitution), roughly chopped (measure before chopping)
+- 1 cup Thai basil leaves loosely-packed (see notes for substitution), roughly chopped (measure before chopping)

-- Use a blender or a mortar and pestle to combine the shallots, garlic, and chilis into a paste.
+Use a blender or a mortar and pestle to blend or mash the shallots, garlic, and chilis into a paste.